cdurden/teaching_assets/md/md/schedule.md

 <div>
 <button type="button" data-target="schedule_may4" class="collapsible">
-May 4-May 8: Systems of linear equations
+May 4-May 8: Exponents and Scientific Notation
 </button>
 <div id="schedule_may4" class="content" markdown="1">